wish-team/wishwork-cli/README.md

-# Wish Work React Application
+# Create Wish Work App

 [![npm version](https://badge.fury.io/js/%40wishwork%2Fcreate-wish-work-app.svg)](https://badge.fury.io/js/%40wishwork%2Fcreate-wish-work-app) \
-This app ships with the main React and Storybook configuration files you'll need to get up and running fast.
+This app ships with the main **React** and **Storybook** configuration files you'll need to get up and running fast.
 There are standards for front-end development that has been initialized by [**Wish Work**](https://wishwork.org) team for products which is developed by freelancers and developers.
 In this
 README, we provide useful information so that developers understand the project structure. \
 \